How to Tell If You Have Cockroaches

 These pests rely on the power of scent to communicate with one another.
 The smells that they emit are detectable to humans, although the source of these odors is often not identified until other signs become obvious.

-Typically, homes infested by cockroaches smell musty or mildewy.
+Typically, homes infested by cockroaches have a mildewy or musty smell.
 People with infested homes have also described the ensuing scent as oily.
 The stronger the odor, the worse the infestation.

 These pests chew on a variety of materials.
-They’re known for infesting homes in which food is easily accessible, so their chew marks may be seen on food packaging.
+They’re known for infesting homes in which food sources are easily accessible, so their chew marks may be seen on food packaging in your pantry.
 Unfortunately, they are also able to chew and digest many other materials.
 Newspapers, cardboard boxes, and even curtains can be vulnerable.

 Smears on Surfaces